Sanskruti2214/SmartTasker/README.md

 **SmartTasker – Task Management Web App**

 SmartTasker is a task management web application built with Spring Boot, Thymeleaf, and MySQL.
-It helps users organize tasks effectively by applying scheduling algorithms such as DFCFS (Deadline First-Come,First serve), SJF (Shortest Job First), and Priority Scheduling to optimize task prioritization and boost productivity.
+It helps users organize tasks effectively by providing different task ordering options such as sorting by deadline (DFCFS style), estimated time (SJF style), and priority.
+This allows users to view and manage tasks in an optimized sequence, improving productivity.

 🚀 **Features**